jaredh159/tailwind-react-native-classnames/readme.md

 );
 ```

-...or if the tagged template function isn't your jam, just import `tw.style` as `tw`:
+...or if the tagged template function isn't your cup of tea, just import `tw.style` as
+`tw`:

 ```jsx
 import { style as tw } from '@jaredh159/twrn';